microsoft/vnet-in-azure-spring-cloud/docs/manage-virtual-network/express-setup.md

     --address-prefixes 10.1.4.0/24
 ```

-Create a Windows VM on Azure Portal join above VNet.
+Create a Windows VM on Azure Portal join above VNet, and then you can access the applications on the jumpbox machine.